As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

-If you want to brush up on your knowledge of rock Pokémon weaknesses, then you’re in the right place.
-We’ve created this guide to remind you of everything to look out for, whether you’re trying to keep your Cranidos or Aggron up in the height of battle, or you’re trying to take down a Roggenrola.
-We explain rock ‘mon weaknesses so you can play defensively or offensively, depending on the type of battle you’re in.
+Knowing the rock Pokémon weaknesses can give you a real advantage when you find yourself in a staredown with Rhyperior.
+So, we created this guide to remind you of everything to look out for, whether you're trying to keep your Cranidos or Aggron up in the height of battle, or you're trying to take down a Roggenrola.
+This guide will help you play defensively or offensively, depending on the type of battle you're in.

-If you need a refresher on other ‘mon types and how to handle them in the heat of battle, then we have handy guides to bug Pokémon weakness, fighting Pokémon weakness, fire Pokémon weaknesses, and steel Pokémon weakness, along with resistances and strengths in battle.
+Rock-type Pokémon are pretty defense-heavy, so if you need a refresher on other 'mon types to figure out how to handle them in the heat of battle, you'll need to know about bug Pokémon weakness and fighting Pokémon weakness, along with their resistances and strengths in battle.

 Here's our rock Pokémon weakness guide.